-We usually do some sort of Art projects three times a week as normal part of our homeschool.
-Sometimes I put together exciting projects, other times my kids use the recycling bin and art supplies from around the house to exercise their imagination and create wild structures.
-Once we got this curriculum though all schedules were off.
+We typically do some sort of art projects three times a week as part of our homeschool.
+Sometimes I put together exciting projects, other times my kids use the recycling bin and materials from around the house to exercise their imagination.
+Once we got this curriculum though all plans were off.
 My kids just wanted to keep going until they finished each project.

 The first few days were dedicated to exploring the water putty!
 I initially ordered two large cans of Durham’s Water Putty and they were gone before we even got to the main projects.

 It’s impossible to tell you about all the wonderful projects we tried, but let me at least walk you through the first of the three units included in the book.
 In Project 1 we concentrated on creating flat sculptures.
-We started with a couple of fishes per book instruction and then my kids, especially my daughter, ended up making lots of Christmas decorations.
+We started with a couple of fishes per book instruction and then my kids ended up making lots of Christmas decorations.
 Water putty dries solid and is perfect for making figurines.

 We let it dry for 24 hours and then my kids painted decorations with acrylic paints.
-Note: don’t forget to make an opening for thread before you let putty dry.
+Note: don’t forget to make an hole for the thread before you let the putty dry.

 When I explained to my kids the essence of Project 2: Static Mass they immediately knew that they wanted to make Star Wars characters.
-We pulled out some coloring pages to serve as prototypes and followed the instruction to create a mass from newspaper and tape.
+We pulled out some coloring pages to serve as prototypes and followed the instruction to create a mass from the newspaper and tape.

 We covered the mass with water putty mixture

 And another 24-hours later we painted the whole thing with acrylic paints.
 Yep, this project takes a while, so plan accordingly.

 What we thought